Sirius: Observation

 Sirius (bottom) and the constellation Orion (right).
 The three brightest stars in this image—Sirius, Betelgeuse (top right) and Procyon (top left)—form the Winter Triangle.
 The bright star at top center is Alhena, which forms a cross-shaped asterism with the Winter Triangle.

+The constellations Canis Major (left) and Orion as seen with the naked eye.
+Sirius, left of centre, is the brightest star.

 With an apparent magnitude of −1.46, Sirius is the brightest star in the night sky, almost twice as bright as the second-brightest star, Canopus.
 From Earth, Sirius always appears dimmer than Jupiter and Venus, and at certain times also dimmer than Mercury and Mars.
 Sirius is visible from almost everywhere on Earth, except latitudes north of 73° N, and it does not rise very high when viewed from some northern cities (reaching only 13° above the horizon from Saint Petersburg).
 Because of its declination of roughly −17°, Sirius is a circumpolar star from latitudes south of 73° S. From the Southern Hemisphere in early July, Sirius can be seen in both the evening where it sets after the Sun and in the morning where it rises before the Sun.
 Along with Procyon and Betelgeuse, Sirius forms one of the three vertices of the Winter Triangle to observers in the Northern Hemisphere.
-Sirius often flashes rainbow colors in the sky due to its twinkling.
+Sirius often flashes rainbow colours in the sky due to its twinkling.

 Sirius can be observed in daylight with the naked eye under the right conditions.
 Ideally, the sky should be very clear, with the observer at a high altitude, the star passing overhead, and the Sun low on the horizon.
 These conditions are most easily met around sunset in March and April, and around sunrise in September and October.
 Observing conditions are more favorable in the Southern Hemisphere, owing to the southerly declination of Sirius.

 The orbital motion of the Sirius binary system brings the two stars to a minimum angular separation of 3 arcseconds and a maximum of 11 arcseconds.
 At the closest approach, it is an observational challenge to distinguish the white dwarf from its more luminous companion, requiring a telescope with at least 300 mm aperture and excellent seeing conditions.
 After a periastron occurred in 1994, (Note: Two full 50.09 year orbits following the periastron epoch of 1894.13 gives a date of 1994.31.)

 the pair moved apart, making them easier to separate with a telescope.
 Apoastron occurred in 2019, (Note: Two and one-half 50.09 year orbits following the periastron epoch of 1894.13 gives a date of 2019.34 .)

 but from the Earth's vantage point, the greatest observational separation occurred in 2023, with an angular separation of 11.333″.